-The blatant obviousness of Don leaving a stage set, in which he was playing Megan's supportive husband for darkness is only one of a few scenes that overtly reference Don's constructed, commodified identities.
+Don's departure from the stage set, where he was playing Megan's supportive husband, for a space defined only by darkness, is only one of a few scenes that overtly reference Don's constructed, commodified identities.
 In an earlier self-revelatory scene, Don is with Anna Draper in California.
 He playfully paints a daisy on the wall and "signs" it with his real name.
 After Anna's death, Don is in the house with his daughter Sally, who asks who "Dick Whitman" is, and Don says "A friend of Anna's".
-Taken together, these three scenes: the "Kodak" moment, the wall signing, and the proscenium arch visualize Don's process of reinvention, of remaking himself according to his needs at the moment, but always in the service of a neoliberal subjectivity.
+Taken together, these three scenes: the "Kodak" moment, the wall signing, and the proscenium arch visualize Don's process of re-invention, of remaking himself according to his needs at the moment, but always in the service of a neoliberal subjectivity.